Hurricane Preparedness

 Top Tips to Be Prepared:

-• Make plans to protect your property such as storm shutters or plywood for windows.
-Tape does not prevent windows from breaking.
-Bring things indoors including lawn furniture, toys, trash cans or anything that could fly through a window.
+- Make plans to secure resources to protect your property, such as storm shutters or plywood for windows.
+Make sure to bring items indoors, including lawn furniture, toys, trash cans, or anything that could fly through a window.

-• Learn evacuation routes and contraflow procedures.
+- Learn evacuation routes and contraflow procedures ahead of time.
 Determine where you would go and how you would get there if you need to evacuate.
 You can get information on the Hurricane Evacuation Routes here.

-• Gather personal documents, including Social Security cards, proof of residence, insurance policies, wills, deeds, birth and marriage certificates, etc. Make a record of these documents and all valuable possessions.
+- Gather personal documents, including Social Security cards, proof of residence, insurance policies, wills, deeds, birth and marriage certificates, etc. Make copies of these records and keep track of your valuable possessions.

-• Be prepared to survive on your own for a few days.
-Assemble a disaster kit.
-Include a battery-powered radio, flashlights, extra batteries, a first-aid kit, blankets, clothing, food and water, prescription medications and medical supplies.
+- Be prepared to survive on your own for a few days.
+Assemble a disaster kit and ensure that it includes a battery-powered radio, flashlights, extra batteries, a first-aid kit, blankets, clothing, food and water, prescription medications, and medical supplies.

-• If you are receiving Social Security or Veterans Benefits make sure you have direct deposit.
+- If you are receiving Social Security or VA benefits, make sure you have direct deposit set up for your bank accounts.
 This will ensure you receive all of your benefits if you have to evacuate.
-The Social Security Administration's telephone number is 1-800-772-1213 or visit their website.
-The Veterans Administration's telephone number is 1-877-222-8387 or visit their website.
+You can contact the Social Security Administration by calling 1-800-772-1213 or by visiting their website.
+You can contact the Veterans Affairs Department by calling 1-877-222-8387 or by visiting their website.

-• Know how to shut off utilities.
-Know where gas pilots are located and how the heating and air-conditioning system works.
+- Know how to shut off utilities.
+Know where gas pilot lights are located and how your heating and air-conditioning system works.
 If you have any questions, contact your local utility company.

 Important Contacts